 No historian knows exactly what happened to Adam Weishaupt after he was exiled from Bavaria in 1785.
-The possibility that he killed George Washington and took his place to serve as our first president for two terms has been suggested by a few fringe historical revisionists.
+The possibility that he killed George Washington and took his place to serve as our first president for two terms has been suggested by at least one fringe historical revisionist.
 Except for a small patch of blue in the corner, the two main colors of the U.S. flag are red and white — the colors of the Ishmaelian sect of the Illuminati.
 The Illuminati pyramid rests upon the back of our dollar.
 Washington formed the Federalist party.
 The other major party in those days, the Democratic Republicans, was formed by Thomas Jefferson, and there are grounds for accepting the testimony of Reverend Jebediah Morse of Charleston who accused Jefferson of being an Illuminati agent.
 And, of course, the Democratic Republican Party later split into the two main political parties which are extant in our country today.
 Thus, even at the dawn of our government, both parties could have been Illuminati fronts.

 “So what the hell do you want, Steel?”
 Jonathan Law coughed.
 The sick, elderly author was a shriveled shade of his glory days as the Tarantula.

 “Is that any way to treat an old friend?”
 Commander Steel said.

 “The Hank Heywood I knew was a completely different man,” Law said.
 “I don’t know who you are.”

 Steel laughed.
 “I’m still the same man.
 My methods are just a little more effective these days.”

 “Things like kidnapping a former comrade from his hospital bed in the middle of the night?”
 Law said accusingly.

 “You’ll be glad I did,” Steel said.
 “If you follow along with me, you’ll be through with hospitals forever.”